Skip to main content

 Software Distribution: Right Place, Right Time, Provides Failsafe Option

-In this blog, WATS sales director Vidar Grønås explores the concept of software distribution to instil software conformity and reduce errors and how to implement an apparently obvious methodology that electronics manufacturers ignore at their peril.
+In this article, Sales Director Vidar Grønås explores the concept of software distribution to embed software conformity and reduce errors, and he discusses how to implement an apparently obvious methodology that electronics manufacturers ignore at their peril.

 Just to calibrate everyone, let’s frame a definition: software distribution is a means of making sure that you have the necessary software requirements for a test station or a product at the actual site where it’s built and actually tested.
 This requires a schema that ensures you move software across to where it needs to be.